Hweinstock/OthelloBot/README.md

 # Othello Bot

 ## Description
 An AI for the board game Othello.
+This program uses the minimax algorithm to search the game tree and attempt to pick the very best option for its move.
+The evaluation function is a weighted sum of a few common factors in othello gameplay that make a gameboard 'good' for a player.

 ## Purpose